WordPress page builders are now used by everyone — from website owners to developers and web design agencies.

 For many of the users, pricing is an essential factor to consider before buying, so let’s take a look at what you will get for your money…

-A free version of Elementor is available, and the Elementor Pro starts at $49/year for one site license and $199/year for up to 1,000 sites.
+A free version of Elementor is available, and the Elementor Pro starts at $49/year for one site license and $999/year for up to 1,000 sites.
 There is no lifetime license option with Elementor.

 Divi Visual Builder Pricing

-Divi pricing starts at $89/year or the fixed price of $249 for lifetime access to all Elegant Themes products (including Divi) for unlimited websites.
+Divi pricing starts at $89 per year or the fixed price of $249 for lifetime access to all Elegant Themes products (including Divi) for unlimited websites.

 Unlike Elementor, Divi doesn’t have a free version.
 It’s a premium product.